Credit Suisse CEO Thiam quits after spying scandal

 Gottstein, a prominent investment banker and wealth manager before taking over Credit Suisse’s domestic operation, had been mooted by analysts as a potential successor to Thiam.

-Swiss citizen Gottstein has been at the bank since 1999, joining from UBS (UBSG.S).
+Swiss citizen Gottstein has been at the bank since 1999, joining from UBS.
 He has spent most of his career working in equity capital markets before taking over as chief of Credit Suisse’s Swiss bank in 2015.

 “Based on his deep and comprehensive experience in our business and in view of his impressive performance as head of our Swiss bank and his respect amongst our clients and employees, Thomas Gottstein is excellently positioned to lead Credit Suisse into the future,” Rohner said in a statement.